DudaDiesel Biodiesel Supply

 The Very Basics of Making Biodiesel

 In the process, methanol and the catalyst are mixed together into a solution.
-The methly catalyst is then mixed with the vegetable oil for a certain period of time.
-Once a complete reaction is made, the methly esters will replace the free fatty acids in the vegetable oil and drop out as a glycerine by-product.
-After hours of settling, you're left with biodiesel on the top and glycerine on the bottom.
+The methyl catalyst is then slowly mixed into the vegetable oil for a certain period of time.
+Once a complete reaction is made, the methyl esters will replace the free fatty acids in the vegetable oil and drop out as a glycerin by-product.
+After a few hours of settling, you’re left with biodiesel on the top and glycerin on the bottom.

 Differences Between NAOH and KOH